etelford38/PPMS_data_analysis/README.md

 A brief description of the subfunction which loads the data is as follows:
 1. Opens the selected file.
 2. Searches the file for a “[Data]” keyword.
 3. Reads the file start from the line after the one containing “[Data]”.
-Reading is done assuming comma-demilimited text.
+Reading is done assuming comma-delimited text.
 4. The first line after the one containing “[Data]” is set to be the header.
 5. The remaining lines are saved as a data frame.